 “What kind of classes?”
 Daniel asks.
 Maybe Derleth was her ticket through college or something.

 “Whatever he decides would be best.
 I’m taking a course in accounting so that I can keep the finances, I’ll be taking a night class in flower arranging next semester.
-My Lord said we could look at the catalog soon and choose what I’d be learning next.”
+Master said we could look at the catalog soon and choose what I’d be learning next.”

 “So you’re not working toward a degree.”